wpswings/membership-for-woocommerce/README.txt

 You can check them in the Shortcodes tab of the Membership for WooCommerce plugin for these shortcodes.

-= From where can I enable the Membership for WooCommerce plans to show on the frontend? = Admin can enable the Membership plans from the General settings of Membership for WooCommerce plugin: Go to Dashboard > WP Swings > Membership for WooCommerce > General Settings.
+= From where can I enable the Membership for WooCommerce plans to show on the front end? = Admin can enable the Membership plans from the General settings of Membership for WooCommerce plugin: Go to Dashboard > WP Swings > Membership for WooCommerce > General Settings.
-Admin can enable/disable Membership for WooCommerce plugin functionality on the frontend.
+Admin can enable/disable Membership for WooCommerce plugin functionality on the front end.
 The users won't see it if you disable it.

-= Is there any option in the free Membership plugin to show/hide the Membership plans history to the users? = Yes, Admin can enable the visibility of the user history from the General Settings of the Membership for WooCommerce plugin.
-This way, the user can visit and see their plan history in the membership tab on ‘My Account Page’.
+= Is there any option in the free Membership plugin to show/hide the Membership plan history to the users? = Yes, Admin can enable the visibility of the user history from the General Settings of the Membership for WooCommerce plugin.
+This way, the user can visit and see their plan history in the membership tab on the ‘My Account Page’.

 = Will this WooCommerce Membership plugin be compatible with my current theme? = Yes, The Membership for WooCommerce plugin is compatible with all popular themes that follow WooCommerce standards.